-The 2002, 2004, 2006, and 2010 bottom trawl surveys all revealed a strong east-west gradient in Atka mackerel size, with the smallest fish in the west and progressively larger fish to the east, (Fig. 17.8 in Lowe et al. 2003, 2005, 2009, and Figure 17.7 in Lowe et al. 2011).
-The 2012 survey length frequency distributions also show a strong east-west gradient in Atka mackerel size (Fig. 17.7).
-The 2012 survey length frequency distributions from the Eastern Aleutians and Southern Bering Sea areas showed the largest fish with modes at 43 and 49-52 cm, respectively, larger than the Central and Western fish with modes at 36-38 cm (Fig. 17.7).
-The 2012 length distribution in the Central area showed a bimodal distribution with the largest mode at 29 cm.
-This mode likely reflects 2 and 3-year olds of the 2009 and 2010 year classes.
+The bottom trawl surveys have consistently revealed a strong east-west gradient in Atka mackerel size, with the smallest fish in the west and progressively larger fish to the east.
+This was evident in the 2010 and 2012 surveys (Figure 17.7 in Lowe et al. 2011 and Lowe et al. 2012).
+The 2012 survey length frequency distributions from the Eastern Aleutians and Southern Bering Sea areas showed modes at 43 and 49-52 cm, respectively, larger than the Central and Western fish with modes at 36-38 cm.
+The 2012 length frequency distribution in the Central area showed a bimodal distribution with the largest mode at 29 cm.
+This mode likely reflects 2 and 3-year olds of the 2009 and 2010 year classes (Lowe et al. 2012).